nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+#### Use case: Add person

+**MSS**

+1. User requests to add a new person
+2. AddressBook shows an input window asking for details, where name and contact number is compulsory, and address, email address, and tags are optional.
+3. User type in the details and requests to save the person
+4. AddressBook check if the compulsory details are present and are valid.
+If so, add the contact to the list. <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+Some of the compulsory details are not given

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+3b.
+The given name is invalid

+> 3b1.
+AddressBook show an error message <br>
+  Use case resumes at step 2

+3c.
+The given phone number is invalid

+> 3c1.
+AddressBook show an error message <br>
+  Use case resumes at step 2

 #### Use case: Delete person

 **MSS**